News and Events

 The Launch of AGNI 89

-On Tuesday, April 30th, 2019, at 7:00 p.m., AGNI launches issue 89 with four readers and a musical interlude by a local singer-songwriter.
+On Tuesday, April 30th, 2019, at 7:00 p.m., AGNI launches issue 89 with Jonathan Escoffery and three other readers, plus a musical interlude by a local singer-songwriter.
 Our release party follows.
 Note the different location!
 Boston University’s Pardee School of Global Studies, 121 Bay State Road, Boston.
 Free and open to the public, and wheelchair accessible.
 For accessibility, please contact us.

 Visit us at AWP!